vishvjeet2/Amazon-Sales-Analysis/README.md

 To demonstrate the ability to turn raw data into meaningful business insights using Power BI, and to showcase practical data visualization skills.

 ## 📁 File Structure
-- `Amazon_Sales_Dashboard.pbix` – Main Power BI dashboard file
+- `amazon dashboard.pbix` – Main Power BI dashboard file
-- `sales_data.xlsx` – Source dataset used for analysis
+- `Amazon Sale Report.xlsx` – Source dataset used for analysis
+- `amazon-fashion.zip` - source dataset used for analysis

 ## 🤝 Contributions
 Feel free to fork the repository, suggest improvements, or raise issues for feature requests.